Robert R Artwohl, MD, PC • 3300 Providence Drive, Suite 309 • Anchorage AK 9950 • Phone: 907-222-6240 • Fax: 907-222-6870

 INSTRUCTIONS FOR NEW PATIENTS

-Below we’ve listed four steps to make your first visit go as smoothly as possible.
+Please follow the steps below to make your first visit go as smoothly as possible.

-Fill out the online vein & medical questionnaire and patient registration forms.
+Fill out the online vein & medical questionnaire.

 Medical and Vein Questionnaire